 As I mentioned in my post about what it’s like to travel in Liechtenstein, it’s hard to find anywhere that’s open on Sundays, so keep that in mind.
 If you’re going to be in the country on Sunday, stock up on food the day before in case you can’t find anywhere that’s open.

 In a country as mountainous as Liechtenstein, there are plenty of free ways to fill your days, primarily by hiking.
 We checked out the Malbun to Schonberg hike and loved it — there are around 30 hikes listed on the Liechtenstein tourism board’s website if you’re looking for inspiration.

 Additionally, there are plenty of free attractions to hit up.
-I dragged Dave into the Liechtenstein Postage Stamp museum, which was free to enter, and it was fine.
+I dragged my boyfriend into the Liechtenstein Postage Stamp museum, which was free to enter, and it was fine.
 It was about as interesting as it sounds.
 Some other free activities include:

 - Admiring the view from Vaduz Castle